 - Working to a budget

 - Attendance of industry events

 The Procurement Buyer role can be high pressure but reaps high rewards in the form of potential progression, industry recognition and high salaries.
 Attributes of the ideal candidate for the buying role include:

 - Excellent time management

 - Excellent people skills

-The skills needed will differ depending on the industry, but as a general rule a buyer should have the following skills:
+The skills needed will differ depending on the industry, but as a general rule a Procurement Buyer / Purchaser should have the following skills:

 - Strong negotiation skills